Transylvania I – a travel blog

 Note on garlic: If you’re experiencing hair loss, rub slivers of garlic on your scalp then wrap your head in plastic and leave it for an hour and a half at most.
 Any longer and you’ll burn your scalp.
 Do this twice a week.
 Within three months you’ll see your first tiny hairs sprout up.
 You have to continue the treatment.
 Upside: it’s nearly free and completely natural.
 Downside: the smell.
 You’ll need to wash your hair at least three times after each treatment.
 I heard of this from a Romanian woman who says it works for her.

 All in all, then, Transylvania is the designated place on earth for people to project their visions of blood-sucking vampires and other creepy crawly horrors with all their shivery delights.
-The Travel Channel has also done its part to keep up the association in its segment on the supposedly haunted Hoia Baciu Forest in Transylvania (nowhere near Bran, by the bye):

 See also: Transylvania II